 Hello everyone, today I am going to share a new XBee Library for Proteus.
 I am quite excited while sharing it as we are the first developer for this XBee Library.
-Now you can quite easily use XBee module in your Proteus software using this XBee Library for Proteus.Wehave spent quite a lot of time in developing this and that’s the reason I couldn’t share new tutorials in the past few days.
-Anywayswe are done with this new exciting XBee Library for Proteus, hope you are gonna enjoy this one.
+Now you can quite easily use XBee module in your Proteus software using this XBee Library for Proteus.Wehave spent quite a lot of time in developing this and that's the reason I couldn't share new tutorials in the past few days.
+Anyways we are done with this new exciting XBee Library for Proteus, hope you are gonna enjoy this one.
 I have already sharede two libraried for Proteus which are Arduino Library for Proteus and GPS Library for Proteus.
-You can also interface this XBee module with microcontrollers like Arduino, PIC Microcontroller and 8051 Micrcontroller quite easily.
+You can also interface this XBee module with Microcontrollers like Arduino, PIC Microcontroller and 8051 Microcontroller quite easily.

 XBee Library for Proteus

 - First of all, download this XBee Library for Proteus by clicking on the below button:

 - Now once you click it you will get a zip file to download so download this zip and open it.

 - In this zip file you will get two files named as:

 - So, now place these two files in the libraries folder of your Proteus software.

 - If you are new to Proteus 7 or 8 Professional, then you should have a look at How to add new Library in Proteus 8 Professional.

 - Now, start your Proteus ISIS software or restart it if its already running.